Sven97/Introduction-to-Java-Programming-and-Data-Structures-11th-Edition/README.md

-Contributions of all kinds are welcome, not only in the form of code improvement but also with regards typo correction.
+Contributions of all kinds are welcome, not only in the form of code improvement but also with regards typo correction, etc.

 ## License & copyright